AI-sandbox/MergeGenome/readmes/README_15_store_allele_data_vcf.md

 ## Store allele data (from NPY to VCF)

 The MergeGenome store-vcf command reads from a provided NPY file with a two-dimensional matrix containing splitted maternal and paternal strands and stores this data in the three-dimensional calldata/GT field of the provided VCF file.
 Additionaly, `--binary-indexes` flag allows removing all incorrect SNPs with a 0 in the the NPY file with the binary indexes.
-Therefore, the MergeGenome store-vcf command can be used to integrate the fixed output of DataFix back into the VCF file.
+Therefore, the MergeGenome store-vcf command can be used to integrate the output of other preprocessing softwares (e.g., [DataFix](https://github.com/AI-sandbox/Datafix)) back into a VCF file.

 ## Usage